Where to Find the World's Biggest Casinos

 First Place: The Galaxy Macau

-If you want to visit many of the world's biggest casinos by revenue, you'll need to visit Macau.
+Many of the world's biggest casinos are located in Macau.
 Macau was once a Portuguese colony, and it now belongs to China.
-Seven of the top ten casinos by gross profit are located in Macau.
-It's no wonder that about half of Macau's economy centers around gambling.
+In colonial times, it attracted British gamblers from nearby Hong Kong because of its more relaxed gambling laws.
+Even today, it contains seven of the top ten casinos by gross profit, so it's no wonder that about half of Macau's economy centers around gambling.

 All of this has made the Galaxy Macau the most successful casino in the world, in terms of revenue.
 In 2014, it brought in $5.85 billion dollars.